Tonejs/Tone.js/README.md

 # Performance

 Tone.js uses very few ScriptProcessorNodes.
-Nearly all of the ToneNodes find a native Web Audio component workaround, making extensive use of the GainNode and WaveShaperNode especially.
+Nearly all of the Tone Modules find a native Web Audio component workaround, making extensive use of the GainNode and WaveShaperNode especially, which enables Tone.js to work well on both desktop and mobile browsers.
 While the ScripProcessorNode is extremely powerful, it introduces a lot of latency and the potential for glitches more than any other node.

 # Demos

 * [motionEmotion is an emotion & gesture-based arpeggiator and synthesizer.](http://motionemotion.herokuapp.com/)

 Using Tone.js?
-To have your application included here email me yotammann@gmail.com
+To have your application included here email me: yotammann@gmail.com

 # References and Inspiration